alexanderalban/DodgeBall/README.md

 3. Uses class - This is not a hack job.
 You should use class to add the new properties you need and extend when you need.

-EXTENDED PRACTICE
+The Basics:

-1. Add an input at the top of the window that allows for a user to add new people!
+-We have an array of people.

-2. Make a randomizer that automatically selects teams for us!
+-We need to push the chosen person into the Player array for eligibility to add to a team -We then select whether that person is on the red team or blue team, and push them there

-3. Add multiple teams to add players too.
+The Not-So-Basics:

-4. Change the color of the text for each player based on the color of their team!
+-Add people to a Player class, which has the pre-requested values.
+This can be done using the 'new' keyword with Player, importing their current values and adding new ones (randomizer?)

-5. Make a button to remove Players from Teams and move them back to the Players list.
+-We need to remove them from the previous list (slice) -We need to display the Players by appending them to a new list -append buttons to move them to red and blue teams -remove and add them to the teams similarly to when they were moved from People to Player -extend a new class with mascot and color values

-6. Make a button to remove Players from the Players List and move them into the People List.
+Please see comments within code!